klaytn/klaytn-docs/docs/bapp/sdk/caver-js/v1.4.1/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.transferFrom(from, to, tokenId [, sendParam])
 ```
-Transfer the token of the given token id `tokenId` from the token owner's balance to another address.
+Transfers the token of the given token id `tokenId` from the token owner's balance to another address.
 The address who was approved to send the token owner's token (the operator) or the token owner itself is expected to execute this token transferring transaction.
 Thus, the approved one or the token owner should be the sender of this transaction whose address must be given at `sendParam.from` or `kip7Instance.options.from`.
 Without `sendParam.from` nor `kip7Instance.options.from` being provided, an error would occur.
 It is recommended to use [safeTransferFrom](#kip17instance-safetransferfrom) whenever possible instead of this method.

 Note that sending this transaction will charge the transaction fee to the transaction sender.